 Hair tests

-If you are concerned about passing a drug test, it may be a sign you need professional addiction treatment.
+If you are concerned about passing a drug test, it may be a sign that you need professional addiction treatment.
 Seek treatment as soon as you recognize the signs of substance abuse or addiction.

 Can I Get Shrooms Out of My System Faster?